jcomeauictx/legaproxy/README.md

 * [Simple example of using ANTLR parser with Python3](https://github.com/bentrevett/python-antlr-example)
 * [Token stream rewriter](https://www.antlr.org/api/Java/org/antlr/v4/runtime/TokenStreamRewriter.html) for replacing `let` and `const` with `var`, converting arrow functions to old-style, etc.
 * [ANTLR 4 Reference PDF](https://dl.icdst.org/pdfs/files3/a91ace57a8c4c8cdd9f1663e1051bf93.pdf)
+* antlr4 runs way too slowly for realtime processing of javascript.
+I will have to return unprocessed script at first, and process it in the background, to be available on reload.
+(2024-06-05)
+* Need to change storage of retrieved files to use sha256sums as filenames, and have the existing directory structure symlink to these files instead.
+  This will allow easier retrieval of cached modified scripts.
+(2024-06-05)
+* Need to change capabilities.html to retrieve a report from the browser via an xhr, save that information for the useragent hash, and use it to determine which js features need to be translated.
+(2024-06-05)